ryan-mcclue/unsw/comp3331/wk7/week7.md

 fragmentation-flags (MF-more-fragmentation, NF-no-fragmentation:in this case, could get ICMP telling us MTU), higher-level protocol? etc.

+IMPORTANT: fragment must be a multiple of 8 bytes

 Subnet contains devices that can communicate with each other with no router?
 Subnet part is higher-order bits, host part lower-order /24 == 255.255.255.0